 Dr. Tina Lonsdorf holds a Diploma in Psychology from the University of Giessen (Germany) and a PhD in Clinical Neuroscience from Karolinska Institutet (Stockholm, Sweden).
-She is head of the research group since 2013 and part of the transregional Collaborative Research Center “Fear, Anxiety, Anxiety Disorders“ and is funded by an Emmy Nöther Independent Junior Research group (“Fear Profiles“) by the German Research Foundation since 2019.
+She is head of the research group since 2013 (as part of the transregional Collaborative Research Center “Fear, Anxiety, Anxiety Disorders“) and is currently funded by an Emmy Nöther Independent Junior Research group (“Fear Profiles“) awarded by the German Research Foundation.

-Mana Ehlers (previously a PhD student in Vancouver with Rebecca Todd) joined us as a post-doc in July 2019 and is working on the project FEAR PROFILES.
+Dr. Mana Ehlers (previously a PhD student in Vancouver, Canada, with Rebecca Todd) joined us as a post-doc in July 2019 and is working on the project FEAR PROFILES.
+She is also leading a project together with Tina to build up a homogenized, living and dynamic database of fear conditioning datasets (based on open data and our own data) that will allow for live meta-, mega-, and multiverse analyses.

-Maren Klingelhöfer-Jens has performed her Master thesis work in our group and is since August 2018 a PhD student in our group.
-Maren’s project is part of the transregional CRC “Fear, Anxiety, Anxiety Disorders” and focuses on the impact of life adversity on fear and anxiety.
-Maren employs a prospective, longitudinal approach in a large imaging sample.
+Maren Klingelhöfer-Jens has performed her Master thesis work in our group and is since August 2018 a PhD student in our group on a project that was part of the transregional CRC “Fear, Anxiety, Anxiety Disorders” and focused on the impact of life adversity on fear and anxiety.
+Maren employs a prospective, longitudinal approach in a large imaging sample that she continues to work on.

 Alina Koppold joined the team in April 2019 and works as a PhD student on the project FEAR PROFILES.
 She is working on measuring freezing like behavior in humans in collaboration with Karin Roelofs (Donders Institute).

-Alina studied Psychology at the University of Eichstätt-Ingolstadt and did her Master thesis project at the Charite in Berlin.
+Alina studied Psychology at the University of Eichstätt-Ingolstadt and did her Master thesis project at the Charite in Berlin and is a trained systemic therapist.

 Alexandros Kastrinogiannis will joined the team as a PhD student in May 2019 working on the project FEAR PROFILES.
 He is focusing on a costly approach-avoidance paradigm implemented in virtual reality.